"Well loved puppies for your loving family."

 What is a Merle Poodle?

 First, let's consider what "merle" is.
-Merle is not a color, but a pattern found in several dog breeds including the Australian Shepherd and the Border Collie.
+Merle is not a color, but a beautiful pattern found in several herding dog breeds including the Australian Shepherd and the Border Collie.
 It's best described as "dappling" of color inside a lighter dilute of coloring.
 You will see a sort of marbling of light and dark color, such as black spots inside gray splotches.
 This color pattern is genetic.
-In addtiion to the dappling of color, dogs with the merle patterned often come with odd colored eyes, such as blue, with one or both eyes being partiallly or completely blue.
-These dogs are more commonly deaf and blind as well.
-If you would like to learn more about the merle gene and how it affects dogs, we recommend you visit a site such as Laboratory Veterinary Genetics Labratory website.
+In addition to the dappling of color, dogs with the merle patterned often come with odd colored eyes, such as blue, with one or both eyes being partially or completely blue.
+These dogs are more commonly deaf and blind.
+If you would like to learn more about the merle gene and how it affects dogs, we recommend you visit a site such as Laboratory Veterinary Genetics Laboratory website.
+I have added additional links at the bottom of this page.

 Are Merle Poodles Purebred?